New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Professional advisors may also be able to help individuals estimate how much money they could conceivably raise through their respective Equity Release product based on factors like their age and property value – making decisions much easier in turn!

-Are repayments on your mortgage affordable – what is the interest rate?
+Are repayments on your mortgage affordable?
+What is the interest rate?

 Equity Release is generally considered safe when used properly, as lenders offer safeguards such as the no negative equity guarantee, which means that borrowers will never owe more than what their homes are worth at any given time.